Taylor accuses Chalmers of ‘raiding Australia’s nest egg’ amid Future Fund changes

 “The government is also confirming the fund’s enduring role in strengthening the commonwealth’s long-term financial position and covering unfunded superannuation liabilities,” the pair said.

-Chalmers also confirmed that to support this new mandate, the government won’t start any drawdowns from the fund until at least 2032-33, providing it with the certainty it needs to continue to build its portfolio.
+Treasurer Chalmers also confirmed that to support this new mandate, the government won’t start any drawdowns from the fund until at least 2032–33, providing it with the certainty it needs to continue to build its portfolio.

 “The government remains committed to the fund’s independence and commercial focus,” the Treasurer said.

-“Today’s announcements are an endorsement of the work that the Future Fund has done over 18 years to deliver its demanding Investment Mandate of CPI + 4-5 per cent a year over the long term,” said Greg Combet, chair of the Future Fund board of guardians.
+“Today’s announcements are an endorsement of the work that the Future Fund has done over 18 years to deliver its demanding Investment Mandate of CPI + 4-5 per cent a year over the long term,” said Greg Combet, chair of the Future Fund Board of Guardians.

 “Delivering that investment target remains the focus for the Future Fund under this new investment mandate.
 The board of guardians will continue to make investment decisions independent of government with the priority of generating commercial returns.”

-Combet stressed that the priority areas are aligned with the Future Fund’s thinking, as set out in its position papers, and consistent with its investment focus on seeking more local currency exposure and protection against sustained higher inflation.
+Combet said that the priority areas are aligned with the Future Fund’s thinking, as set out in its position papers, and consistent with its investment focus on seeking more local currency exposure and protection against sustained higher inflation.

 “The announcements by the government mean that the Future Fund will be in place for years to come.
 This is a great outcome for all Australians,” Combet said.